 Your lowest pre-lab grade, post-lab grade and quiz grade will be dropped.
+If you miss one experiment for any reason it will simply count as the dropped grade.
 Additional missed labs will receive zero credit.
 Any zero resulting from Academic Dishonesty is not eligible to be the lowest grade dropped.
 Each experiment runs for one week (Mon - Thur) and any conflicts should be addressed to your TA at least a week in advance of the conflict (including observing religious holidays).
 There are no makeup labs once the week is over.
 Do not turn in a report for an experiment for which you were absent.
 This is considered cheating and will be addressed as such.